Tsunami Debris Modeling

 When will the debris from the tsunami in Japan reach the U.S.?

-The model also takes into account the fact that winds can move different types of debris at different speeds.
+The model also took into account the fact that winds can move different types of debris at different speeds.
 For example, wind may push an upright boat (large portion above water) faster than a piece of lumber (floating mostly at and below the surface).